 "By the time the cameras are installed, the cat is out of the bag regardless of CBD's ineffectual and barely relevant policies," said Sanford.

 Hoodline readers will recall Larsen, who lives in Russian Hill, is the co-founder of cryptocurrency company Ripple and mortgage lender E-Loans.
 Larsen has been gifting security cameras to the city's community benefit districts since 2012, and his network now spans 1,000 cameras.

-Larsen's camera network is currently spread across six CBDs in the city: Fisherman's Wharf, Japantown, Lower Polk, Mid-Market, the Tenderloin and Union Square.
-If approved, the Castro CBD would be the seventh district to be wired with these cameras.
+Larsen's camera network is currently spread across five CBDs in the city: Fisherman's Wharf, Japantown, Mid-Market, the Tenderloin and Union Square.
+The Lower Polk CBD also has a camera network that was funded independently.* If approved, the Castro CBD would be the seventh district to be wired with these cameras.

 Maintained by Mission-based Applied Video Solutions (AVS), the cameras would only be installed on homes and businesses with their owners' permission.
 Larsen's donation would also finance one year of maintenance.

 The use of this type of widespread surveillance continues to alarm privacy and civil rights experts.
 Just last week, three protestors along with the American Civil Liberties Union sued the city of San Francisco after police reportedly accessed the Union Square Business Improvement District's (USBID) network of security cameras to surveil and prosecute protesters and alleged looters back in late May, during the unrest following the killing of George Floyd.

 One of the lead plaintiffs in the lawsuit is Milk Club board member Hope Williams. "[T]his pending lawsuit should cause the Castro Community Benefit District to think twice before going down a similar hazardous path," the letter says.